Enjoying our puzzle hints?

 Actually belongs to: PLACES WHERE IDEAS ARE DEVELOPED

-while a lab may contain hardware, the word itself refers to a place where ideas are developed, not a piece of hardware
+while a test can be a piece of hardware, in this context it refers to a place where ideas are developed, such as a test bed

 Seems like it belongs to: BITS OF HARDWARE

-while a switch can be a piece of hardware, in this context it refers to the act of changing between two states
+while a sub can be a type of hardware, in this context it refers to a prefix or a word with multiple meanings

 Today's Tricky Traps — Red Herrings Explained